 Another con of a will is that it’s public.
 Like I said, the manager of your estate has to lodge the will with the court, making it public record.
 When your heirs go through probate they are going to have to notice any and all creditors of your estate.
 Because it is public, there’s an increased chance that creditors are going to pop up since you actually have to notice them.
 This includes putting a notice in a newspaper that you’ve passed away, there’s an estate pending probate, and if they have a claim, they need to file something with the court.
 The fact that it is completely public record can be a con itself, because a lot of people don’t want their assets and their wishes aired for public view.

 No matter the pros and cons, it’s better to have a will than nothing at all because at least you get to tell the court what you want instead of just leaving it up to the law.
 If you want to talk more about wills or estate planning or probate, visit our Website for more information.
-To schedule a complimentary, 15-minute phone consultation with our attorneys call (702) 850-7798, or click here to schedule your complimentary consultation.
+To schedule a complimentary, 15-minute phone consultation with our attorneys call (702) 850-7798, or click here to testosterone undecanoate cycle the simple trick to schedule your complimentary consultation.